GreanBeetle/went-to-bali-mwahaha/README.md

 3. Display flash messages when admin updates or deletes a product.
 4. Add Paperclip for product image upload.
 5. Add product validations.
+6. Add admin link to footer.
-6. Add admin links to navbar so that admins can add, update, and delete products.
+7. Allow admin to create, read, update, delete a product.
+8. Allow admin to price items with decimal places.

 ## Setup